connectrpc/examples-es/react/yarn-pnp/README.md

 ### `yarn run preview`

 Previews a built application on port 4173.
 Note that `yarn run build` must be run initially or you will see an error that says `Cannot /GET`

-### `yarn run buf:generate`
+### `yarn run generate`

 Use `buf` to generate the compiled protos via protobuf-es